Universal Online Convex Optimization with Minimax Optimal Second-Order Dynamic Regret: Problem Description

 Then, the \emph{dynamic regret}, denoted as $\dynamicregret$, is defined as

 where $\{\decision_t\}_{t=1}^T$ and $\{\decision_t^*\}_{t=1}^T$ are the algorithm's and comparator's (best) decision sequences, respectively, and the inequality comes from \eqref{eq:convexity} for any $g_t \in \subgrads{f_t}{\decision_t}$.
-This is a tight bound when $f_t(\cdot)$ are only known to be convex and holds with equality for linear functions $f_t(\decision) = \langle g_t, \decision \rangle$.
+This is a tight bound when $f_t(\cdot)$ are only known to be convex and holds with equality for linear functions $f_t(\decision) = g_t^\top \decision$.

-We note that $\dynamicregret$ cannot be bounded in a nontrivial manner (sublinear $o(T)$ bounds) without some restrictions on $\xts$, which becomes apparent due to the worst-case (adversarial) regret lower bounds we discuss in Section \ref{section:lower_bound}.
-Thus, we restrict $\xts$ such that $\xts \in \Omega_T^P$ where
+Note that $\dynamicregret$ cannot be bounded in a nontrivial manner, i.e. sublinear $o(T)$ bounds, without some restrictions on $\xts$, which becomes apparent due to the worst-case (adversarial) regret lower bounds we discuss in Section \ref{sec:lower_bound}.
+Thus, we control the complexity of our competition class by considering $\xts$ such that $\xts \in \Omega_T^P$ where